samuelgoto/OpenID4VP/openid-4-verifiable-presentations-1_0.md

     },
     selector: {
       type: "PresentationExchange",
-      // Example from (#appendix-A.3).
+      // Example from #appendix-A.3.
 Other examples available for VCs,
       // mDocs and AnnonCreds.
       "id":"mDL-sample-req",
       "input_descriptors":[{
          // Can only use one at a time, because the Platform API is a single
          // credential selector.
+         //
+         // If the Verifier needs more than one credential, it can call the
+         // platform API multiple times until their requirements are
+         // fulfilled.
          "id":"org.iso.18013.5.1.mDL",
          "format":{
            "mso_mdoc":{